markrcote/mrmrcote/content/posts/2022-03-xx-dev-infra-mgmt-poles.md

 gets complicated is balancing this with the scope and domain of individual dev infra teams and of the whole dev infra org.

-## Maintenance and system expertise
+## System maintenance and expertise

 In dev infra teams, we tend to build teams around certain domains that represent phases in the development work flow, or occasionally around specific critical